PavanRangani/docs/docs/prd/legal-entities/individual.md

 ### UX Rules

 - Its same as [contact](../contacts/requirements.md#individual) page.

+- Individual have one field `Display Name` instead of `Nickname`.

-Individuals have more fields than contacts.
+- Individuals have more fields than contacts.
 That field are:

   - Contact Information